nosoop/SM-TFCustomWeaponsX/README.md

 Same as previous iterations of Custom Weapons:

 - A text-based configuration format for server operators to create new items with.
-- A (newly) localized menu system for players to build their loadouts.
+- A (newly localized) menu system for players to build their loadouts.
+- Support for equipping cosmetics.

 New to CWX: